Background pattern

 400 mg per week, taken on the same day each week.

-When traveling to an area affected by malaria, you should start treatment one week before arriving in the malaria area and continue for four to eight weeks after leaving that area.
+When traveling to a malaria-affected area, you should start treatment one week before arriving in the area and continue for four to eight weeks after leaving the area.

 The dose depends on the nature of the infection.
-The total dose is up to 2 grams and is administered for a maximum of three days.
+The total dose is up to 2 grams and is administered over a maximum of three days.

-If you have reduced liver or kidney function, your doctor may prescribe a lower dose.
+If you have reduced renal or hepatic function, your doctor may prescribe a lower dose.

 Follow your doctor's instructions regarding the duration of treatment.
 In the case of prolonged treatment with this medication, your doctor will prescribe the lowest possible dose.

-Your doctor will determine the dose based on your body weight.
-The 200 mg tablet is not suitable for children under 6 years or with a body weight less than 35 kg.
+Your doctor will determine the dose based on body weight.
+The 200 mg tablet is not suitable for children under 6 years or with a body weight below 35 kg.

-If you take more Hydroxychloroquine Uxa than you should, speak with your doctor or pharmacist immediately.
+If you take more Hydroxychloroquine Uxathan you should, talk to your doctor or pharmacist immediately.

-If you take more than the prescribed amount, you may experience headaches, blurred vision, fainting (caused by heart failure), heart arrhythmias, and seizures, followed by sudden respiratory and cardiac arrest that can be fatal.
-Contact your doctor immediately if you experience these symptoms.
+If you take more than the prescribed amount, you may experience headaches, blurred vision, fainting (caused by heart failure), cardiac arrhythmias, and seizures, followed by sudden respiratory and cardiac arrest, which can be fatal.
+Contact your doctor immediately if these symptoms occur.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service.
 Phone 91 562 04 20, indicating the medication and the amount ingested.

-If you forget to take a dose of Hydroxychloroquine Uxa, you can take it as soon as you remember, unless it is almost time for your next dose, in which case you should continue with your medication as prescribed.
-Do not take a double dose to compensate for missed doses.
+If you forget to take a dose of Hydroxychloroquine Uxa, you can take it as soon as you remember, unless it is almost time for the next dose, in which case you should continue with your medication as prescribed.
+Do not take a double dose to make up for forgotten doses.

 If you have forgotten more than one dose, contact your doctor or pharmacist.